 For families looking for an alternative to purchasing the whole bird, the Ohio turkey experts recommend purchasing turkey breasts or thighs and cooking them individually.
 Turkey parts can be roasted in the oven, just like a whole turkey, or even in a slow cooker.

-Tips for Choosing the Perfect Thanksgiving Turkey in 2020
+Tips for Cooking the Perfect Thanksgiving Turkey

 Whether you choose a turkey breast or whole bird, follow these recommended practices for thawing, preparing, cooking and carving turkey.